zachary82699/Spotify-Ad-Muter/README.md

   2. Download the "Spotify Ad Muter Release.zip" file
   3. Extract the zip using 7zip
   4. Open a commmand prompt in the extracted folder
+  5. Double click the "install requirements.bat", let it run.
-  5. Type 'python main.py'
+  6. Type 'python main.py' in the command prompt and hit enter
-  6. Hit enter and enjoy! :D
+  7. Enjoy! :D

 # Why Did I Make This
 I decided to create this script because I couldn't afford Spotify Premium and I hate blocking ads.
 Yes, some ads are shitty, but a majority of ads are fine and running advertisements help offset server costs.